-Students must be admitted to Westminster College and have a valid college login to fill out this online application.
+Students must be admitted to Westminster College and have a valid college login to fill out the Nursing School application.
+Apply to Westminster College.
+Please note that the admissions process may take up to 4 weeks.

 In addition to applying for admission to Westminster College,